abisee/pointer-generator/README.md

 This will repeatedly load random examples from your specified datafile and generate a summary using beam search.
 The results will be printed to screen.

-Additionally, the decode job produces a file called `attn_vis_data.json`.
+**Visualize your output**: Additionally, the decode job produces a file called `attn_vis_data.json`.
 This file provides the data necessary for an in-browser visualization tool that allows you to view the attention distributions projected onto the text.
 To use the visualizer, follow the instructions [here](https://github.com/abisee/attn_vis).

 If you want to run evaluation on the entire validation or test set and get ROUGE scores, set the flag `single_pass=1`.
 This will go through the entire dataset in order, writing the generated summaries to file, and then run evaluation using [pyrouge](https://pypi.python.org/pypi/pyrouge).
 (Note this will *not* produce the `attn_vis_data.json` files for the attention visualizer).